MAINE BOARD OF CHIROPRACTIC LICENSURE

 Additional Fee: None

-Min. # years pre-professional education required for licensure: Two years, including English and biology.
+Min. # years pre-professional education required for licensure: Transcript from an accredited college or university certifying that the candidate has completed two years of pre-professional work, two subjects of which must be English and biology.
 No requirement for 4-year degree planned.

 Accreditation for Chiropractic Programs/Institutions: Council on Chiropractic Education, or agency with equal standards of accreditation recognized by the U.S.D.E. or Chiropractic Board.